bootcoder/tipsNtricks/README.md

 #   end
 # end
 ```
 Paste the code in and __IMMEDIATELY__ comment it out.
-Then use the commented code as a reference to build the thing that you are after.
+Then use the commented code as a reference to build the desired functionality from scratch.

+Benefits include:
+  - No issues with inproper variable naming.
+  - Increased Mucsle Memory.
+  - Helps ensure that you understand the code as it is implemented.

 ### Keep your working window clean.